zthurman/programmingsoapbox/README.md

 7. Complexity for the sake of complexity is the only true sin when programming.

-8. If it ani't brkoe dno't fxi it.
+8. If it ani't brkoe, dno't fxi it.